chandra1sekar/data-engineering/08-Querying-Data/sync-slides.md

 - Problem: more nested json than before

 ::: notes
-what's going on?
+- what's going on?
-The problem is more nested json than before.
+- The problem is more nested json than before.
+- Point of the project.
+Deal with this nested array.
+Which might change the cardinality of the dataset.
+(Discuss what that means)
-Here's a nice way to deal with that.
+- Here's a nice way to deal with that.
 :::

 ## Use SparkSQL